dfinity/wg-identity-authentication/topics/signer_standards_overview.md

 #### Air-Gapped Signers

 An air-gapped signer is a signer that is not connected to the internet.
-As [ICRC-25](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md) requires signers to have a connection to the IC, air-gapped signers are only supported by the standards if they provide a chain-connected component as well.
+As [ICRC-33](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_33_call_canister.md) requires signers to have a connection to the IC, air-gapped signers are only supported by this extension standard if they provide a chain-connected component as well.

 The chain-connected component must be trusted by the user.